mendax1234/CG2111A-Final-Project/README.md

 | Side View           | Bottom View           |

 ## Implementation
-The full explanation of our robot implementation can be viewed in our group report
+The full explanation of our robot implementation can be viewed in our group report [here]()

 ## Alex Control Program
 Once the hardware connections have been verified, upload the Arduino program called `Alex.ino` in `Alex` folder to the Arduino Uno.
 Other files`.ino` are tabs to the main file and should be compiled together.
 Ensure that they are recognised as tabs for the program to compile correctly.